-The projected economic effects of these changes are shown in the graphic above.
+The projected economic effects of the scheduled fiscal policy changes, as compared with two alternatives, are shown in the graphic above.
 Faced with higher taxes and reduced government benefits, households are expected to cut back on spending, which would cause businesses to lower production, employment and investment.
-The report notes that the 1.3 percent contraction of the economy projected in the first half of 2013 would probably be judged a recession.
+CBO projects a 1.3 percent contraction of the economy in the first half of 2013, which it says would probably be judged a recession.

-The CBO report also says that relaxing the fiscal policy constraints scheduled for 2013 — without imposing comparable restraints in future years — would result in an even worse economic outcome over the longer term.
+The report also notes that relaxing the fiscal policy constraints scheduled for 2013 without imposing comparable restraints in future years would result in an even worse economic outcome over the long term.
 Extending current policies indefinitely would create an unsustainable level of government debt that would hinder the economy by reducing national saving, increasing interest payments on the debt and increasing the likelihood of a sudden fiscal crisis.